Up to 60% off sofas & mattresses — limited‑time deals.

 Which Vongrasig sofa felt best for all-night lounging?

-The 105" modular had the deepest, most “stay put” lounging feel, especially for legs-up seating and curling up.
+The 105" modular had the deepest, most stay-put lounging feel, especially for curling up or sitting with your legs up.

 Which model made the most sense for overnight guests?

-The pull-out sleeper was the clearest guest-ready option because it converts into a dedicated sleeping surface and includes storage.
+The pull-out sleeper was the clearest guest-ready option because it turns into a dedicated sleep surface and adds storage.

 Is the velvet futon comfortable enough as a primary living-room sofa?

-It works, but it’s best when you value compact size and flexibility over deep-seat lounging comfort.
+It can work, but it makes more sense when compact size and flexibility matter more than deep-seat comfort.

 Which sofa was easiest to keep tidy day to day?